GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 The engine takes a path to an input config and a path to output the generated Terraform configs.
-For details on fields for the input schema, see the [schema](../../internal/tfengine/schema.go).After the output has been generated, there is no dependency on the engine any longer, and the user can directly use the `terraform` and `terragrunt` binaries to deploy the infrastructure.
+For details on fields for the input schema, see the [schema](../../internal/tfengine/schema.go).
+After the output has been generated, there is no dependency on the engine any longer, and the user can directly use the `terraform` and `terragrunt` binaries to deploy the infrastructure.